Emily D. Johnson

-- United Technologies’ recently announced separation into three public companies, its pending merger of equals with Raytheon Company, its $30 billion acquisition of Rockwell Collins, its $18 billion acquisition of Goodrich and numerous bank and bond financings;
+- Raytheon Technologies’ (formerly United Technologies) separation into three public companies (including the issuance by Otis and Carrier of $5.3 billion and $9.25 billion, respectively, of senior unsecured notes), its merger of equals with Raytheon Company, its $30 billion acquisition of Rockwell Collins, its $18 billion acquisition of Goodrich and numerous bank and bond financings;

-- Global Payments in its $45 billion merger of equals with Total System Services;
+- Global Payments in its $45 billion merger with Total System Services;

-- Cigna’s $67 billion acquisition of Express Scripts;
+- Cigna in its $67 billion acquisition of Express Scripts;

-- Verizon’s $130 billion acquisition of Vodafone Group’s 45% stake in Verizon Wireless and its $4.8 billion acquisition of Yahoo!’s operating business and numerous bank financings;
+- Verizon in its$130 billion acquisition of Vodafone Group’s 45% stake in Verizon Wireless and its $4.8 billion acquisition of Yahoo!’s operating business and numerous bank financings;

 - Searchlight Capital Partners in its $2 billion acquisition of Mitel Networks Corporation;